shariqshah/symmetry/README.md

 	  ?
 Minimal custom UI for in-game usage that can be rendered to a texture or modify nuklear for that?
 	- Bounding Boxes
 	  ?
 Recalculated bounding boxes for rotated meshes
+	- Wrap malloc and free calls in custom functions to track usage
 	- File extension checking for asset loading
 	- Only allocate hashmap bucket when required
 	- Mapping actions to keybindings, for example map action "Jump" to Space key etc